friedev/musicli/README.md

 You can enter Insert mode by pressing `i`.
 Insert mode allows you to insert notes into your song directly by typing them on the keyboard.
-You may always return to normal mode by pressing Escape or Backtick.
+You may always return to normal mode by pressing Escape.

 In insert mode, the keys are laid out like two rows of a piano, with the `z` and `a` rows forming the lower set of white and black keys respectively, and the `q` and number rows forming the higher octave set.
 This is a feature available in DAWs that support keyboard input, such as [LMMS](https://lmms.io), and is intended to be at least marginally familiar to pianists.